linode/docs/docs/guides/development/javascript/javascript-objects-tutorial/index.md

 true
 {{< /output >}}

-If you want to list all of the properties on an object, you can use the `Object.keys` method:
+If you want to list all of the properties of an object, you can use the `Object.keys` method:

     Object.keys(house)